graphile/graphile.github.io/src/pages/postgraphile/pricing.md

 </table>

-##### <sup>†</sup> The Pro plugin does not include the Supporter plugin features directly, but all plans that enable access to the Pro plugin also include access to the Supporter plugin so you can use both plugins at the same time to get all features.
+##### <sup>†</sup> Access to Supporter plugin is included with Pro plugin access.

-##### <sup>‡</sup> These features integrate deeply with PostGraphile and have been optimised for its nuances by the maintainer of the project.
+##### <sup>‡</sup> These features integrate deeply with PostGraphile and have been optimised for its nuances by the maintainer.
 If you wish to build and maintain protections yourself rather than using the Pro plugin, refer to [Running in Production](/postgraphile/production/) for information on how you might go about doing this.
-Purchasing the Pro plugin helps fund ongoing development and maintenance on the open source core of PostGraphile.
+Purchasing the Pro plugin helps fund ongoing development and maintenance on the open source PostGraphile.

+##### <sup>§</sup> You do not need to select a Patreon tier, instead you may opt to select "Custom" and enter a number you're comfortable with.

+Questions, comments or feedback?
+Email <a href="mailto:info@graphile.org?subject=Pricing%20question/comment/feedback:)">info@graphile.org</a>

 </div>
 </div>